How Delivery Services Are Eating Up The Restaurant Industry in 2022

 For those of us who love restaurants, the rise of delivery businesses like Deliveroo, Uber Eats and the like might seem like a miracle: all of a sudden, we can get brilliant, professionally prepared food from a wild variety of local chains and independents brought hot to our door for what seems like almost no extra charge.

-The combination of extraordinary convenience and choice has led the collective delivery industry to grow by 39% in the last three years alone; in 2019, 1.6 million extra meals were sold each week thanks to third-party delivery platforms.
-And that was before the global pandemic made delivery one of the only viable options for restaurants to generate any revenue at all.
+The combination of extraordinary convenience and choice has led the collective delivery industry to grow by 40% in the last three years; In 2020 the food delivery industry experienced 22.9% growth in revenue alone.
+With the help of the global pandemic, which made delivery one of the only viable options for restaurants to generate any revenue the UK food delivery market is now booming!

 So it’s easy to see how delivery services might seem an unqualified good.